Rijulkumar26/Interview_Assignment/Github_Automated_Analysis/Readme.md

 Based on the analysis of user repositories, the code identified the most complex repository as [most_complex_repository].
 This repository exhibits a high complexity score, indicating potentially intricate code or extensive content.

 ## Conclusion
-The Python code presented in this analysis report demonstrates a workflow for fetching user repositories from GitHub, extracting relevant information, and performing tokenization and metric calculations.
+The Python code presented in this analysis project demonstrates a workflow for fetching user repositories from GitHub, extracting relevant information, and performing tokenization and metric calculations.
 The code provides valuable insights into the complexity of different repositories, aiding in further analysis or decision-making processes.

-Note: The report is based on the assumption that the code provided is functional and executes as intended.